top-master/GradleCopy/README.md

 6. At last, click the `Copy` button and done!
 7. But sometimes Gradle only downloads `.pom` files, and fails to fetch related `.jar` files:

-    - To fix that: Gradle will not even try to download related `.jar` files (as long as your offline repo contains related `.pom` file).
+    - To fix that Gradle will not even try to download related `.jar` files (as long as your offline repo contains related `.pom` file).

     - First, click the "`Generate Missing Jar List`" option from the `Copy` button's dropdown menu.